 - There is no water in the bilge.

 - All the bilge pumps are functional.

-- · The bilge has no signs of fuel or oil leaks.
+- The bilge has no signs of cooling liquid leaks.

-- The deck drain system is clean and the valves are open.

 - All deck hatches are tightly closed.

-Electrical and engine
+Electrical and motor

 - All the fuses are intact.

-- · The main switches are switched on.
+- The main switches are switched on.

-- · The batteries have enough power.
+- The batteries have enough power.

-- · The engine works properly.
+- The motor works properly.

-- The engine cooling water flows as expected.
+- The motor cooling water flows as expected

-- · The fuel level is sufficient.